About the course

 - access to a diverse range of school settings

 - excellent support from trained and experienced mentors

-The majority of your training will take place within the Connect Schools Academy Trust schools.
+The majority of your training will take place at the University of Greenwich and you will teach across the year in blocks in a Connect Schools Academy Trust school.
 The training will be personalised to the individual's professional needs but will include training in the following areas: teaching and learning, curriculum, assessment, working with parents and the community.
 All training is closely aligned to support the trainee achieve the Teachers' Standards.
 The Primary School Direct programme runs for one year.
 You will be assessed on your practical teaching and your progress in achieving the standards for Qualified Teacher Status by gathering evidence in the form of a portfolio.
 Successful completion will lead to the award of Qualified Teacher Status (QTS).